loydle/fon-proximus-autoconnect-cli/README.md

 # fon-belgacom-autoconnect-cli
  >  The aim is to find a way to reconnect automaticaly to Belgacom FON hotspots..
+ >  If failed credentials are still copied and waiting to be paste

 ## Usage
  `$ fon`